GPCsolutions/zenfusionoauth/README.md

 ZenFusion Oauth
 ===============

-This module provides Google APIs OAuth 2 client capabilities to Dolibarr.
+This module provides Google APIs OAuth 2 authentication client capabilities to Dolibarr.

 It is designed to be used with other ZenFusion modules.